Phileosopher/commonplace/morality-sins.md

 - More spiritual, humble, or religious
 - More poor, more disliked, or weaker
 - Less popular, less talented, or more incapable

+Pride is a constant battle against ourselves, since we often want to do *our* will instead of [God's will](god-will.md).

 Humility, the opposite of pride, is simply ignoring our status compared to others.